jiayangli2/find-political-donors/README.md

 For the input, I assume that each line will consist of at least 15 items after splitting it with "|".
 Otherwise, we will not be able to process this record since the donation amount, the 15th item in the record, will be missing.

 My solution runs in Java 1.7.
 All libraries it uses are built-in libraries for Java 1.7.
 You can run it by run.sh or run_tests.sh.
-However, if you want to compile it, you can go to the src directory and run the following command: javac Contribution.java
+However, if you want to compile it, you can go to the root directory and run the following command:

+javac ./src/Contribution.java

 After that, you can run the program with 3 arguments denoting the input file, the output file for zip, and the output file for date.